dpi-tta-lessons/ruby-basics/content.md

 ### snake_case

 In Snake case, spaces are replaced with underscores `_`, and the words are typically all lower case.
-It is used for methods and variables in Ruby. (eg `lowercase_with_underscores`)
+It is used for naming methods, variables, files, and folders in Ruby. (eg `lowercase_with_underscores`)

 ### PascalCase